CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

-# Excercise 1: Security Posture Management
+# Exercise 1: Security Posture Management

 ## Exercise Overview
 Contoso's security team wants to improve its security posture by using Microsoft Secure Score, a tool that provides recommendations and guidance on how to reduce the attack surface and protect against threats.